 Famous Food in Florence – The 10 Best Local Dishes + Restaurants (2024)

 Are you ready to embark on a culinary journey through Florence?
-This cultural city is known for its traditional Tuscan cuisine and offers a variety of delicious dishes that will delight your taste buds.
+This cultural city is known for its traditional Tuscan cuisine and culinary traditions, offering a variety of delicious dishes that will delight your taste buds.
 From hearty classics like Bistecca alla Fiorentina to delicious local delicacies, Florence is a foodie’s paradise.
 Discover with us the aromas and flavors that make up the gastronomic scene of this charming Italian city.
 Let’s discover the heart of Florence’s culinary heritage and find out what makes up the city’s food culture.

 Little shop with traditional food and products of the tuscan region.